2008 United States House of Representatives elections in Pennsylvania: District 11

 Twelve term Democratic incumbent Paul Kanjorski (D) was challenged by Republican Lou Barletta, the mayor of Hazleton.
-CQ Politics forecast the race as 'No Clear Favorite'.

 Kanjorksi generally won reelection easily, considering the Democratic leanings of the district.
 John Kerry won this district in 2004 with 52% and Kanjorski was reelected with 72.5% of the vote in 2006.
 However, he faced one of the toughest elections of his career against Barletta, a figure who made the national spotlight for the anti-illegal immigration policies he promoted as mayor.
 He was unopposed for the Republican nomination and has national name recognition for his stance which may have helped or hurt him with different voting groups in the election.
 Kanjorksi came under scrutiny for several comments he has made during the recent Congress, including his quote that the Democrats stretched the facts on the Iraq War to provide a bigger advantage during the 2006 election cycle.

-Kanjorski edged out Lou Barletta by fewer than 10,000 votes, 51.6% to 48.4%.